rmind/ringbuf/README.md

   * Request a space of a given length in the ring buffer.
 Returns the offset at which the space is available or -1 on failure.
 Once the data is ready (typically, when writing to the ring buffer is complete), the `ringbuf_produce` function must be called to indicate that.
+Nested acquire calls are not allowed.

 * `void ringbuf_produce(ringbuf_t *rbuf, ringbuf_worker_t *worker)`
   * Indicate that the acquired range in the buffer is produced and is ready